 To efficiently manage the environment and provide users and applications with a consistent way of using the resources, we have deployed widely used, robust operating systems and resource managers.
 The Red Hat distribution of Linux is installed on each node to provide a secure operating environment supported by all-important research applications.
 Most of the resources are provisioned to user applications through a powerful workload scheduler Slurm, which a user interacts with to request resources such as computing cores and memory for specified periods of time.
-The Analytics clusters are managed by Apache Hadoop, which is a resource manager tailored to data-intensive applications.
 Storage services are provided through a powerful parallel file system, Lustre, and a general network file service based on NFS.
 The computer hardware environment is based on industry-standard or prevalent technologies.

 We have standardized on Red Hat Enterprise Linux to provide a stable platform on which many vendors have certified their software to run.
 Although a commercial company, Red Hat creates, maintains, and contributes to many free software projects and has also acquired several proprietary software packages.
 Red Hat released their source code under mostly GNU GPL while holding copyright under a single commercial entity and selling looser licenses.

 Slurm is an open-source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 Slurm requires no kernel modifications for its operation and is relatively self-contained.
 As a cluster workload manager, Slurm has three essential functions.
 First, it allocates exclusive and non-exclusive access to resources (compute nodes) to users for a duration of time so they can perform work.
 Second, it provides a framework for starting, executing, and monitoring work (typically a parallel job) on the set of allocated nodes.
 Finally, it arbitrates contention for resources by managing a queue of pending work.
 Slurm development is lead by SchedMD.